 The digital Fair will be open to the public from 10am ACST on Friday, 6 August, through to 5pm ACST on Wednesday, 11 August.
 Attendees can gain exclusive early access to the online platform by pre-registering on the DAAF website here.

 The organisers ensured the quality of the art on show, and the depth of the cultural program on offer, was in no way compromised.
 In fact, the program was expanded to include the inaugural National Indigenous Fashion Awards, a celebration of fashion and fabric design by Aboriginal and Torres Strait Islander fashion designers and artists.

 The increase in accessibility for attendees and buyers – and the resulting worldwide exposure it afforded the Indigenous artists showcasing their amazing works – is something the organisers are committed to building on.
-As a result, this year DAAF will again forge a bold new path, inviting artists and visitors to make a triumphant return to Larrakia Country from August 6–8 while expanding the Public Program to a year-round digital series in order to inspire and thrill audiences across Australia and around the globe.
+As a result, this year DAAF will be innovatively reimagined on the digital platform.

 Darwin Aboriginal Art Fair – better than ever

 DAAF’s significance to both artists and the public is indisputable.